AmrShebl/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image1]

-I applied hog on the grayscale image.
-The colors are taken care of in the color bin and color histogram features.
-In hog, I only focused on edges which are in the grayscale image.
+I applied hog on all the channels of the image after converting it to the YCrCb color space.

 Here is an example of the output of HOG with parameters `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`: